sgsinclair/Voyant/src/main/webapp/resources/voyant/current/docs/en/guides/ui/tutorial/README.md

 Now that an initial presentation of the interface has been made, this would be a good time to allow participants an opportunity to further explore.
 We will see some more functionality and some more tools in the next section, so the emphasis can be on the tools that are visible in the default interface: What information is shown in the five tools?
 What interactions between tools are possible?
 What simple tweaks to the settings and options are worth trying?
 Participants can use the Austen corpus or a simple corpus of their own (ideally that contains multiple documents).

-## Digging Deaper
+## Digging Deeper

 Voyant is an ongoing negotiation between simplicity and power: the design tries to simplify (relatively) the interface while still allowing more advanced operations.

 ### Search

+<iframe src="../tool/CorpusTerms/?corpus=austen" style="width: 350px; height: 350px; float: right"></iframe>

 A good example of this is [search](#!/guide/search), which is supported in several of the tools (including Reader, Trends and Contexts in the default view).
 It's possible to search for a single word, but more advanced searches are also supported with a special syntax (hovering over the question mark in the search box shows examples of the syntax).
 Try the search terms (in bold) in the list below (you can remove a query by hitting x in the box surrounding the query, or hitting backspace to delete it).
 Also notice that Voyant tries to suggest search terms as you type, you can click on a suggestion to add it to the queries.

-<iframe src="../?corpus=austen&view=trends" style="width: 350px; height: 350px; float: right"></iframe>

 * **love**: exact word match
 * **lov\***: combine all words that start with "lov"
 * **^lov\***: separate all words that start with "lov"
 * **love|loves**: combine all words separated by a pipe |
 * **"he loves"**: exact phrase match
-* **"she lov*"**: phrase including a wildcard word
 * **"she he love*"~10**: all words within a proximity of 10 words

 The notion of boolean operators (AND, OR) isn't relevant for most tools since we're querying for any instance of any of the **words** (unlike when we're wanting to find **documents** that contain any or all queries).
 Note also that Voyant doesn't support directly notions like singular and plural forms, but that you can determine what forms are present ("**^dog\***") and then decide if you want to combine forms ("**dog|dogs**") or keep them separate ("**dog,dogs**").
 That helps for individual queries but of course doesn't help much when you would want to see all singular and plural forms combined in a frequency list.